AelinXYZ/aelin/README.md

 3. `npm run deploy-deal:<network>` - take the address of the deployed deal from the CLI and save it for later usage
 4. `npm run deploy-pool:<network>` - take the address of the deployed pool from the CLI and save it for later usage
 5. `npm run deploy-pool-factory:<network>`

-NOTE after the deployment is done, when creating a UI to call the AelinPoolFactory.createPool method you will need to pass in the addresses from step 3 and 4 as `_aelinDealLogicAddress` and `_aelinPoolLogicAddress`